robb-romans/robb-sh-hugo/site/content/posts/2022/fun-things-in-5-boroughs.md

 ---
-title: "Fun things to do in the five boroughs"
+title: "Fun things to do in the five boroughs of NY, NY"
 date: 2022-08-20T15:13:31-04:00
 draft: false
 slug: "fun-in-five-boroughs"